Gissio/radpro/docs/devices/FNIRSI GC-01/install.md

-# Installing Rad Pro on FNIRSI GC-01/JOY-IT JT-RAD01 Geiger counters
+# Installing Rad Pro on FNIRSI GC-01/JOY-IT JT-RAD01 Geiger Counters

 This guide explains how to install the Rad Pro firmware on FNIRSI GC-01 and JOY-IT JT-RAD01 Geiger counters.

-## What you'll need
+## What You'll Need

 * **USB data cable:** Must support data transfer, not just charging.
 * **Philips screwdriver:** For opening the device.

-## Step 1: Open the device
+## Step 1: Open the Device

 ![FNIRSI GC-01 circuit board types](img/gc-01-board-type.jpg)